tobnee/jailcall/docs/src/main/tut/intro.md

 ## How it works
 The user specifies a so-called `JailedExecution` for every remote call which should be protected.
 The `JailedExecution` is a wrapper for this operation, giving it an identity in the form of a `CommandKey`.
-A `(Sync/Aync)JailedCommand` is a implementation of a `JailedExecution`, which builds the command name based on the of the command class.
+A `(Sync/Aync)JailedCommand` is a implementation of a `JailedExecution`, which builds the command name based on the name of the command class.

 One possible command would be to get repository names from a user at Github using the Github-API.